 The personal library of C. George Benello is cataloged and shelved together as a collection (marked BENE).
 Benello was a professor of sociology at Cornell University and University of Massachusetts.
 He was an advocate of worker cooperatives and democratic workplaces from the early 1960s until his death in 1987 and was one of the founding members of the Industrial Cooperatives Association (ICA), the Federation for Economic Democracy, and the journal Changing Work.
 This collection includes titles on worker ownership, sociology, and democratic theory.
 Journals and archival materials from this collection have not yet been cataloged but may be viewed at the Library.

-The personal library of Henry Geiger can be found at the Schumacher Center Library.
+The personal library of Henry Geiger is cataloged and shelved together (marked MANAS).
 Geiger wrote, edited, and published MANAS Journal for 41 years.
 Each eight-page issue contained several short essays, crafted from a wide variety of sources, that reflected on the human condition.
 Such was Geiger's passion for anonymity that his name appeared in his weekly only once or twice a year, yet he composed almost every word.
-He died February 15, 1989, at the age of 80.
-The collection is a good representation of the liberal intellectual world of the 50s through the 80s and, although it has not yet been cataloged, it may be viewed at the Library.
+He died on February 15, 1989 at the age of 80.
+The collection is a strong representation of the liberal intellectual world of the 50s through the 80s.

 |The personal library of Hazel Henderson, containing over 5,000 volumes, is located at her home in St. Augustine, FL and can be accessed through the Schumacher Library (marked HEN).
 Born in 1933, Henderson is a world-renowned futurist, evolutionary economist, advocate for and consultant on equitable ecologically sustainable human development and socially responsible business and investment, and an author.
 Henderson, Robert Swann (who later founded the Schumacher Center) and Ian Baldwin (who later founded Chelsea Green Publishers) arranged Schumacher's first lecture tour in the USA in 1974.
 The collection covers a wide range of subjects including alternative energy, environment, sustainability, new economics, future studies, health, and consciousness.|